##

 help(DNase)

-Now, in the same manner, collect information on the mtcars
+Now, in the same manner, collect information on the Puromycin dataset.

 dataset.

-ways to visualize data.
-Base R contains a standard set of functions, but
+There are many ways to visualize data.
+Base R contains a standard set of

-it can easily be extended.
-The system allows you to write new functions
+functions, but it can easily be extended.
+The system allows you to write

-and share those with other users.
-Such sharable code is called a
+new functions and share those with other users.
+Such sharable code is

-directory in the R environment, which is called a “library”.
+stored under a directory in the R environment, which is called a

 install.packages("ggplot2") # put the package name between quotation marks